GregorCH/algoselection/README.md

 The repository is structured as follows.

-1. In **Data-Scrubber**, recide scripts to transform and filter the original, raw feature and performance data
+1. In **Data-Scrubber** reside scripts to transform and filter the original, raw feature and performance data.
+The directory also contains code for a feature-independent algorithm selector that serves as a comparison for the more advanced methods.

 ## Authors